dmitrycello/yaglpp/README.md

 - The last 2 switches contain the library output paths.

 > [!WARNING]
-> Don't touch the last 2 switches, unless you really need to recalibrate the whole library path layout.
+> Do not touch the last 2 switches, unless you really need to recalibrate the whole library path layout.

 ## INSTALLATION

 The installation of glpp library isn't much more complicated than the setup of original OpenGL API components.
 It actually includes those, while **`#pragma comments`** sets the linking of all libraries.
-Once installation is complete, the user no longer has to set it up in project proprieties, just to include the **`glpp.h`** file in the source.
+Once installation is complete, the user no longer needs to set it up in project proprieties, just to include the **`glpp.h`** file in the source.
 The library must be built within the application project's solution, it helps understanding the way the library works.
-The path layout can be different, but it is advised to use all suggested paths (at least for the first time).
+The path layout can be different, but it is strongly recommended to use all suggested names and paths (at least for the first time).
 The offered setup supports **`x64`** and **`Win32`** platforms, producing the console application in Debug mode, and Windows application in Release mode.

 > [!TIP]
-> If you want just quickly test the library, you may skip steps 1 and 2 of the installation process, and use the files from the repository.
-In this case you only need to download ZIP archive using **`Code`** button on the main repository page or the **`Source Code`** link on the release page, extract the whole **`Common`** subdirectory, and proceed to step 3.
+> For the purpose of the quick testing of the library, the steps 1 and 2 of the installation process may be skipped, while using the repository files.
+In this case download ZIP archive using **`Code`** button on the main [repository page](https://github.com/dmitrycello/glpp/tree/main) or the **`Source Code`** link on the [release page](https://github.com/dmitrycello/glpp/releases), extract the **`Common`** folder from the downloaded archive, and proceed to step 3.
 However, it is still recommended to get all components from the Internet, at least for the first time to feel the process.
 This is also the way the most programmers do, to ensure that the versions are up to date.

 ### 1. Download the required OpenGL components from the Internet
 - [GLAD](https://glad.dav1d.de) archive generated with Specification set to **`OpenGL`**, Profile set to **`Core`**, API **`gl`** set to **`Version 3.3`**.
 Keep gles1, gles2 and glsc2 as **`None`**.
 Do not select any extension!